mariia-moroz/pizza-shop/README.md

 **mongodb+srv://pizza:pizza@pizza.glf849h.mongodb.net/db-pizza-shop?retryWrites=true&w=majority**

-If you want to look at the results
+If you want to look at the database just use this link to connect through Compass etc.